canonical/pc-gadget/recovery.md

 via a grubenv "snap_recovery_system="

-All snaps in snaps/ must be verifiable using the assertions.txt stream and they will be checked during a "recovery" or "install" boot.
+All snaps in snaps/ must be verifiable using the assertions.txt stream and they will be checked during a "recover" or "install" boot.

 # Boot sequence